Quick primer and practical guide to automating iOS & Android releases with fastlane.

 1. Introduction

-is an open-source toolchain that automates building, testing, and releasing mobile apps.
+fastlane is an open-source toolchain that automates building, testing, and releasing mobile apps.
 It wraps common tasks (code signing, building, screenshots, app store uploads) into simple, repeatable commands called lanes.
-For teams shipping frequently, fastlane transforms manual release pain into a single command: fastlane
+For teams shipping frequently, fastlane transforms manual release pain into a single command: fastlane .

 2. Why Fastlane?